 The open plan living area features a sumptuous sofa and armchair, chic, contemporary dining table and well-equipped solid wood kitchen.
 There’s a state-of-the-art Charnwood log burner for cosying up in the winter, whilst floor to ceiling French doors fold back for outside living during the warmer months.

 The bedroom is decorated in calm neutral tones with a luxurious Feather and Black bed to aid a good night’s sleep and the sleek, contemporary bathroom includes a bath with rainforest shower head over whilst the new heating system guarantees oodles of hot water.

 Open-plan living area with sumptuous sofa and armchair, state-of-the-art Charnwood log burner with an initial supply of logs included and TV with Freeview.

 The sofa bed in the sitting room folds out to a 4’6” double bed to provide additional accommodation for an additional guest for a fee of £50 per booking.

 Bedroom with luxurious Feather and Black king size bed and TV with Freeview.
 Hanging space is provided by a rail and coat hangers.
 A large cupboard in the hall provides additional storage space.

 Bathroom with bath with shower over with rainforest shower head, basin, WC and a heated towel rail.
 A washer/dryer are in the laundry cupboard in the bathroom.

 There is private parking for two cars to the side of the property.

 Babies & Children

 A travel cot and highchair are available on request.

 One well-behaved dog is welcome.
 A second dog is welcome for a charge of £25.00.
 Dogs must be kept off the furniture and are not allowed in the bedrooms.
 The garden is enclosed with post and rail fencing but please note it is not dog-proofed.

 Wi-Fi & Mobile Coverage

 There is Wi-Fi at the cottage.
-Mobile signal is patchy but passable and varies according to network.
+Mobile signal can be patchy and varies according to network.

 The cottage has gas central heating throughout in addition to the log burner in the open plan living area.
 An initial supply of logs is included.

 Old Nenthorn Cottage sits within a hamlet of properties in a peaceful, rural location.
 The owners are close by and on hand if needs be but equally respect guests’ privacy.